dnet/wsfacade/README.md

 License
 -------

+Client SSL glue code is from nitwit, with no license provided.
-The whole project is available under MIT license.
+The rest of the project is available under MIT license.

 Dependencies
 ------------